oeed/CraftOS-Standards/File Formats/Images/UCG1.md

 ```

 #### 4.1.6 PixelData
-PixelData is an array that consists purely of `LengthValue`s.
-Each `LengthValue` consists of a color Huffman Code, encoded in the color Huffman Tree (see section 4), followed by a length Huffman Code, which is encoded in the length Huffman Tree (see section 4).
-The value of the color Huffman Code equals the color of the array of pixels that this `LengthValue` describes, while the value of the length Huffman Code equals the number of pixels that this `LengthValue` describes.
+PixelData is an array that consists purely of so-called `LengthElement`s, the results of Run-length encoding.
+Each `LengthElement` consists of a color Huffman Code, encoded in the color Huffman Tree (see section 4), followed by a length Huffman Code, which is encoded in the length Huffman Tree (see section 4).
+The value of the color Huffman Code equals the color of the array of pixels that this `LengthElement` describes, while the value of the length Huffman Code equals the number of pixels that this `LengthElement` describes.

-Let's assume we have the following `LengthValue`:
+Let's assume we have the following `LengthElement`:
 {4, 31}
 This means that 31 pixels with the color "4" follow after the current position.
-To know if you should switch to the next line, you add the lengths of every `LengthValue` in the current line together and check if it equals the Width of the image.
-If it does, the following `LengthValue`s describe the next line of the image.
+To know if you should switch to the next line, you add the lengths of every `LengthElement` in the current line together and check if it equals the Width of the image.
+If it does, the following `LengthElement`s describe the next line of the image.
 In cases where the root element of a Huffman Tree is a leaf, there is no entry of this type.
-For example, if the root element of the color Huffman Tree is a leaf, no `LengthValue` in the PixelData has a color attribute and only consists of a length attribute. (in this case, the length attribute would equal the width of the image every time, and the LengthTree would only consist of one element, which means that you don't need to write any `LengthValue` at all, and there is no content in the PixelData block at all.)
+For example, if the root element of the color Huffman Tree is a leaf, no `LengthElement` in the PixelData has a color attribute and only consists of a length attribute. (in this case, the length attribute would equal the width of the image every time, and the LengthTree would only consist of one element, which means that you don't need to write any `LengthElement` at all, and there is no content in the PixelData block at all.)

 If you finished encoding the PixelData and the total number of bits of the file is not divisible by 8, a series of zeroes or ones follows to fill up the last byte.